lkmail/compare_library_circulation_FY19/README.md

 •	_datasettype_ indicates whether it is the raw data (i.e., Raw) or the normalized data (i.e., Clean)

-•	_librariesbeingcompared_ is the combination of all included libraries (i.e., All) or two libraries being compared (e.g., WA0068 and WA 0051)
+•	_librariesbeingcompared_ is the combination of all included libraries (i.e., All) or two libraries being compared (e.g., WA0068_and_WA0051)